wso2/docs-is/en/includes/guides/authentication/app-native-authentication/handle-advanced-login-scenarios.md

     - **In app-native authentication**,

-        - Application makes an authorization request (to initiate federated login) to {{product_name}} and sets the callback URL to the application.
+        - Application makes an authorization request (to initiate federated login) to {{product_name}} and sets the application URL as the callback URL.
-        - {{product_name}} constructs a redirection URL (Callback URL is set to the application) and sends it back to the application.
+        - {{product_name}} constructs a redirection URL (in which the callback URL is set to the application) and sends it back to the application.
         - The application redirects the user to the external IdP using the redirection URL.
         - User completes authentication in the IdP.
         - Once the authentication is complete, the IdP redirects the user back to the application (using the callback URL) with an authorization code.